wunderlicht/howmany/README.md

 same as
 `howmany -g 55 -f history.csv -s 300000 -c 90`

+`-goal` and `-file` are mandatory parameters.

+When `-scenarios` is omitted a default of 100,000 is assumed.
+When `-confidence` is omitted the respective marker is not printed.

 ## Limitations
 When you have historic data with a lot of zeros, a.k.a. nothing was delivered during iterations, the single scenario might not terminate (the case is very